 You’ll need to pay the course fee at the time of booking, so if you book online or by phone you'll need a credit card.

-Important: If you wish to learn to ride a motor scooter, please let us know when you make the booking.
+IMPORTANT: If you wish to learn to ride a motor scooter, please let the traing provider know when you make the booking.

 Changing your booking